 The primary players in the energy policymaking process are the energy companies themselves.
 Individually and working in coalitions together, energy companies spend a lot of money developing and presenting their thoughts and positions on energy legislation to Congress.

-Below are some links to some energy lobbying groups if you're interested in learning more about who participates and what they do.
+Below are links to some energy lobbying groups if you're interested in learning more about who participates and what they do.

 How do they participate?